-Santolina are hardy perennials that range from 30 to 75 cm in height.
+Santolina are hardy perennials that range from 30 to 75 cm (12 to 30 inches) in height.

 Some common names for Santolina include Holy Flax and Lavender Cotton.

 When growing Holy Flax and other Santolina members outdoors from seed then sow at a depth of 3 mm (1/8th inch).
 This can be done either at the start of spring or start of autumn.

 Ideally the seeds should be sown and the plants grown in a poor dry soil.
 Sow into either a sunny or partially shaded part of the garden.

 If you plan to first grow indoors, then start about two months in advance.
 T seedlings can be transplanted out in either early spring or late autumn.

 The seeds should be put into soil, placed in a plastic bag, and then put in the fridge for about three weeks.